Capaldi Research

 July 2023

 Graduate student Zoey Plonka published her thesis work in a special volume in the Journal of South American Earth Sciences.
 Integrating new measured stratigraphic sections with detrital geo-/thermochronology she showed the time-transgressive along-strike evolution of the Andean foreland initiation and subsequent capture into the Andean orogenic wedge.
+You can find it at Journal of South American Earth Sciences

 UNLV Field Camp